MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Capability-Envisioning.md

 ### Considerations for your approach

 To identify the best approach for development, we explore six primary considerations.
-These help you evaluate the key features of the intended solution and make an informed decision on the approach that best aligns with your goals.
+These considerations help you evaluate the key features of the intended solution and make an informed decision on the approach that best aligns with your goals.

 - **Data**: what types and sources of data and information does the application need to engage with?
 - **Customization**: how should customers interact with the application and what control do you need over its outputs?